tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 ## Help wanted 🙌

 The cache feature, as it currently stands, is a workaround at best.
-If you have insights on how performance could be further improved, please [open an issue!][gh-issues].
+If you have insights on how performance could be further improved, please [open an issue!][gh-issues]

 ### Cache priming and progress tracking